finos/tracdap/tracdap-runtime/python-ext/plugins/openai/README.md

   <a href="https://community.finos.org/docs/governance/software-projects/stages/incubating/"><img alt="FINOS - Incubating" src="https://cdn.jsdelivr.net/gh/finos/contrib-toolbox@master/images/badge-incubating.svg" /></a>
 </p>

 # OpenAI Extension for the TRAC Model Runtime

 This extension makes the OpenAI Python SDK available to use from inside a TRAC model.

-- Use the native OpenAI client classes directly in TRAC code
+- Use the native OpenAI client classes directly in TRAC model code
 - Connection settings managed by TRAC for both local and deployed models
 - Supports both OpenAI and AzureOpenAI clients
 - Everything available in the OpenAI SDK, also works in TRAC

+Models that make external calls are not considered repeatable, and will be flagged as non-repeatable when they run on the TRAC platform.

 This extension is a pre-release and will be finalized inTRAC 0.10.

 ## Installing